yhs0602/CraftGround/docs/blog/install_minerl.md

 ```

 ## MineRL 1.0.0 on MacOS
-We should apply  https://github.com/MineDojo/MineDojo/pull/56/ to make it work on MacOS.
+We should apply [this solution](https://github.com/MineDojo/MineDojo/pull/56/) to make it work on MacOS.
 ```gradle
     def schemaIndexFile = new File('src/main/resources/schemas.index')
 ```